(Third Grade Handbook for Room 1)

 Each day students will have some time set aside to read for pleasure.
 I believe this is a vitally important component of our Language Arts curriculum, and helps build a lifelong love of reading.
 Your child may bring a book from home or check one out from the school or classroom library.
-During this time I will rotate to different students and hold “conferences” with them regarding their books.
 Each student will have a book box that will contain books that are “just right” for them.

 Everyday Take Home Folder:

 Each day, your child will bring home a folder labeled “Everyday Take Home Folder.”
 This folder is to help keep your child organized with what homework they may have to finish that night, or it might be a way for me to communicate a quick note to you about something going on in our classroom/school.
 Each side is labeled either “Keep at Home” or “Return to School.”
 If there are papers on the “Keep at Home” side, please keep those papers at home.
 Those on the “Return to School” side need to be completed and returned to school the next day.